jayumaske/Sales-Data-Analysis-Project/README.md

 This project involves analyzing sales data for a company to gain insights into sales trends, customer behavior, and business performance.
 The dataset used for this project contains information about orders, customers, products, and sales transactions.
+This project involves analyzing a sizable sales dataset to identify patterns, best-selling items, and key revenue indicators.
+The goal is to provide data-driven insights to support business decision-making and improve sales strategies.